 • "Mere Naam Ballerina" from Charas is filmed entirely in an Egyptian-inspired set features Hema Malini in excellent costumes striding out of the Sphinx's head down a stairway in a Cleopatra-y wig while raising her arms and unfolding the blue and gold stripes of her cloak (surely inspired by the Tut mask).
 Her backup girls pose on smaller sphinxes and Hema herself seems to transform into Isis at the climax of the first scene.
 Note also the wall decor (it seems a little too generous to call it a mural) depicting hunting in chariots.
 Excellent integration of choreography, costuming, and set!
 I finally saw the excellent masala-James-Bond-y Charas in January 2012 and wrote it up here.

-• From Wardat (1981), Mithun, Shakti Kapoor, and others dance in a villain HQ with an amazing indoor arena type room, covered with sand and ready for masala-gladiatorial combat.
+• In "Zalim Duniya Ham Pe" from Wardat (1981), Mithun, Shakti Kapoor, and others dance in a villain HQ with an amazing indoor arena type room, covered with sand and ready for masala-gladiatorial combat.

 Please note the combination of Egyptian architecture and statuary with ooga-booga "tribal" costuming and a disfigured villain overlord in jodhpurs.

-• From Gaddar (1973), Padma Khanna and Oscar Unger.
+• From Gaddaar (1973), Padma Khanna and Oscar Unger in "Wayi Wayi Main Jal Gayi," or, as my Shemaroo DVD calls it, "Yeh Aag Hai."
 This one is mostly sort of belly-dance-ish, I'd say, but there are pyramids in the background and some great snakes (both real and gem-encrusted).

 • Sridevi in "Dushman Dil Ka Jo Hai Mere" from Roop Ki Rani Choron Ka Raja.